pallen1980/xero-products/README.md

 ----------------
 You'll need to install the following to build/run the solution...
 1. .Net 8 SDK
+2. SQLClient

 ## Setup Guide:
 ---------------
 1. Clone & Pull the Repo
 2. Open a cmd prompt to the root folder
 3. Run...
 Build Solution.bat

+By default, the Debug version of this project will build and run using the configuration set up within the XeroProducts.Api\appsettings.Development.json file, but for Release deployment, you'll need to setup the following to secure the solution...

 4. Generate your own unique key (to secure Jwt Authentication), Run...
 Generate Key.bat
 5. Add the following environment variables (can be either User or System variables.
 Both will work)...
   - XeroProducts__ConnectionString__Default = {DB connection string}